marijnh/Eloquent-JavaScript/18_http.md

 entered by the user to be sent as a request for a new page when the form is submitted.

-HTML can express various types of form fields, such as text fields, checkboxes, multiple-choice fields, and file pickers.
+HTML can represent various types of form fields, such as text fields, checkboxes, multiple-choice fields, and file pickers.

 Such fields can be inspected and manipulated with JavaScript.
 They